Stress is different for almost everyone!

 - Viral diseases, such as cold sores and shingles

 - Skin conditions such as eczema and psoriasis as well as allergies or asthma can be exacerbated by stress.

 - Even previously undiagnosed (but existing) metabolic disorders, such as diabetes or hyperthyroidism can cause symptoms for the first time through stress.

-- In addition, healing becomes difficult for any disease under unfavorable continuous stress.
+- Also, healing becomes difficult for any disease under continuous unfavorable stress.

 Conclusion: relaxation makes you healthy, smart, slim and happy.

 What can biodynamic hypnotherapy do for chronically stressed people?

 Biodynamic hypnotherapy offers a variety of approaches for treatment.
 Irrespective of whether a disruption has already arisen due to continuous stress, or merely acting as a preventative measure: